-The first three of these eigenvalues are inside the convergence disk and seem to approach some of the exact eigenvalues of F given in (3.5).
-We have underlined the correct digits of these three eigenvalues of R{50} as approximations to their closest counterparts of F. The other eigenvalues of R{50} , however, cannot be trusted as they are not inside the convergence disk.
-Interestingly, many of these "spurious" eigenvalues tend to align on the boundary of that disk (see again the grey pluses in the bottom left plot in Figure 6.5).
-This phenomenon is observed frequently in the literature; see, e.g., Jarlebring and Güttel (2014, Section 4.3).
-While there appears to be no analysis of this effect, it may plausibly be related to a similar behavior of roots of scalar truncated Taylor expansions.
-In particular, Jentzsch (1916) shows that every point of the circle of convergence for a scalar power series is an accumulation point for the roots of its partial sums.
-More general results of this type can be made for polynomial best approximants on compact sets; see, e.g., (Blatt, Saff and Simkani 1988).
-With Taylor{σ,m}[·] being the operator that returns the degree m truncated Taylor expansion about σ of its argument, it is easy to verify that
+The first three of these eigenvalues are inside the convergence disc, and seem to approach some of the exact eigenvalues of F given in (3.5).
+We have underlined the correct digits of these three eigenvalues of R{50} as approximations to their closest counterparts of F. The other eigenvalues of R{50} , however, cannot be trusted, as they are not inside the convergence disc.
+Interestingly, many of these 'spurious' eigenvalues tend to align on the boundary of that disc (see again the grey pluses in Figure 6.5(c)).
+This phenomenon is observed frequently in the literature; see for example Jarlebring and Güttel (2014, Section 4.3).
+While there appears to be no analysis of this effect, it may plausibly be related to a similar behaviour of roots of scalar truncated Taylor expansions.
+In particular, Jentzsch (1916) showed that every point of the circle of convergence for a scalar power series is an accumulation point for the roots of its partial sums.
+More general results of this type can be made for polynomial best approximants on compact sets; see for example Blatt, Saff and Simkani (1988).
+With Taylor{σ,m} [·] being the operator that returns the degree m truncated Taylor expansion about σ of its argument, it is easy to verify that

-$\det(\operatorname{Taylor}{\sigma m}[F(z)]) = \operatorname{Taylor}{\sigma m}[\det F(z)] + O((z-\sigma)^{m+1}).$
+$$\det(\operatorname{Taylor}{\sigma,m}[F(z)]) = \operatorname{Taylor}{\sigma,m}[\det F(z)] + O((z-\sigma)^{m+1}).$$

-This may be a possible starting point for an analysis of the limiting behavior of spurious eigenvalues in NEP linearizations.
+This may be a possible starting point for an analysis of the limiting behaviour of spurious eigenvalues in NEP linearizations.

-(b) Choosing the sampling points σ_j on the interval [4, 296], while keeping all $\xi_j = \infty$, results in a sequence of Leja interpolants whose errors over

-[4, 296] tend to reduce by a factor $\rho_0^{-1} = 0.817$ as the degree m increases.
+(ii) Choosing the sampling points σ_j on the interval [4, 296], while keeping all $\xi_j = \infty$, results in a sequence of Leja interpolants whose errors over [4, 296] tend to reduce by a factor $\rho_0^{-1} = 0.817$ as the degree mincreases.
 Here, ρ_0 is the elliptical radius of the largest Bernstein ellipse region associated with [4, 296] in which F is holomorphic.
 This is exactly the same convergence factor that would be obtained with interpolation at Chebyshev points on the interval Σ ; however, the greedy choice of Leja-Bagby nodes allows for the degree m to be adaptively increased while keeping previously chosen nodes σ_j fixed.
-Computationally this is often advantageous as the degree m required for a desired sampling accuracy is typically unknown in advance.
+Computationally this is often advantageous, as the degree m required for a desired sampling accuracy is typically unknown in advance.

-The small blue dots in the bottom left plot in Figure 6.5 correspond to the eigenvalues of the matrix polynomial R{50} .
+The small blue dots in Figure 6.5(c) correspond to the eigenvalues of the matrix polynomial R{50} .
 Among them are some very good approximations to the eigenvalues of F in the interval [4, 296] (correct digits are underlined):